1. Setting up git-flow¶

 To summarise, the main important things to know about this flow are:

-• All merges into the main branch should be tagged with the version number, according to the Semantic Versioning (SemVer) standard.
+branch should be tagged with the version number, according to the Semantic Versioning (SemVer) standard. - The

-• Urgent bug fixes (a.k.a. hotfixes) that need to be immediately updated on the production code should be branched from the main branch, and merged into both the main and dev branches when ready.
+branch. - Urgent bug fixes (a.k.a. hotfixes) that need to be immediately updated on the production code should be branched from the

 As we explained in the presentation, SemVer consists of 3 numbers, separated by full-stops, and an optional label at the end, like this: